Action Man: Film

 In 2012, film studio Emmett/Furla/Oasis Films signed a deal to work on a cinematic feature-length live-action film adaptation of Action Man with Hasbro Studios and its subsidiary company Allspark Pictures, along with other Hasbro properties such as the board games Monopoly, with Lionsgate, and Hungry Hungry Hippos.
 The expectation was that work on the first film, "Monopoly", would start in 2013.
 In 2018, Paramount Players said James Bobin will direct the film from Simon Farnaby's script.

+In 2026, a new script by Simon Hatt and Anthony Sellitti would be developed at Working Title Films.

 Cultural impact

 From 1980 onwards, each box proudly announced that Action Man was 'Toy of the decade' for the 1970s.
 In March 2018, Action Man appeared in an advert for Moneysupermarket.com.

 During the 1980s to 1990s, the figure was made under licence in Spain under the merchandise trade name of "Geyperman".